swoodums/turtle-cafeteria/README.md

 <!-- ROADMAP -->
 ## Roadmap

+### Back End
 - [x] Develop barebones API endpoints
 - [x] Flesh out the README
 - [x] Write Tests for API app
 - [x] Build out data structures for recipes.
 - [x] Build out routes for recipes
 - [x] Separate Steps from Recipes
+- [x] Add middleware to allow frontend communication
+- [ ] Build out data structures for Ingredients, RecipeIngredients
-- [ ] Separate Ingredients from Recipes
+- [ ] Build out routes for Ingredients, Recipe Ingredients
+- [ ] Build out data structures for scheduling
+- [ ] Build out routes for scheduling
+- [ ] Flesh out idea for image storage

+### Front End
+- [x] Build out barebones frontend
+- [x] Verify end-to-end function with backend
+- [ ] Move create/edit recipe functionality to pages instead of modals
+- [ ] Create page for creating/editing ingredients
+- [ ] Add testing
+- [ ] Create page for scheduling
+- [ ] Flesh out idea for images

+### Project
+- [ ] Put it all in a container
 - [ ] Orchestrate CI in GitHub Actions
 - [ ] Orchestrate CD in GitHub Actions
     - Need to have something to deploy, and set up deployment.
-- [ ] Build out data structures for scheduling
-- [ ] Build out routes for scheduling
-- [ ] Start to integrate with a frontend
+- [ ] Figure out how to actually host the app vs. running locally

 See the [open issues](https://github.com/swoodums/turtle-cafeteria/issues) for a full list of proposed features (and known issues).